JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 ./get_iSS.sh
 ```

 Now please make sure all the code packages are already in the correct place on your computer.
 You should have a `jetscape-docker` folder under your `home` directory.
-Try to list the folder inside `jetscape-docker` with the following command,
+Try to list the folders inside `jetscape-docker` with the following command,

 ```shell
 ls ~/jetscape-docker